wuujcik/todolist/README.md

 Save it in your local copy of the repository in `app` folder.
 Then just click next in firebase.
 ##### 5. In the Firebase console, go to Realtime Database
 Click `Create Database` and setup your security rules.
 Note that the application currently doesn't have authentication, so you can either implement it  (**recommended!**) or set the app in an open mode.
-To do that, go to rules and for open mode copy this:
+To set it as open, go to rules and copy this:
 ```
 {
   "rules": {